slowproj/slowdash/main/server/slowapi/docs/README.md

 #### Not inheriting from slowapi.App
-The base class, `slowapi.App`, has only the following attributes:
+The base class, `slowapi.App`, has the following only three attributes:
 - `slowapi`: SlowAPI connection point
 - `__call__(environ, start_response)`: WSGI entry point
 - `run()`: Execution start point

 Therefore the chance of name conflicts with user classes is minimal.
-However, it is also possible to make an user class independently from SlowAPI, and pass it to SlowAPI later:
+Nevertheless, it is also possible to make an user class independently from SlowAPI, and pass it to SlowAPI later:
 ```python
 import slowapi